The road to Wrynose Pass in Cumbria is for confident drivers only

-The Wrynose Pass is a mountain pass at an elevation of 393m (1,281ft) above the sea level, located in the Lake District National Park in Cumbria, England.
+Wrynose Pass is a mountain pass at an elevation of 398m (1,305ft) above the sea level, located in the Lake District National Park of Cumbria, in England.
 You need to be a confident driver to attempt this, with gradients up to 1 in 4.